Jack47420/SpectatorModePlus/readme.md

+# SMPP - Spectator Mode Plus Plugin

-# **THIS IS A FORK OF SPECTATOR MODE REWRITE**
+### **THIS IS A FORK OF SPECTATOR MODE REWRITE**
 Thanks to owehe1, who maintained the plugin after original creator stopped.
 Now i will try to maintain and soon upgrade it with new Features:

-# SMPP - Spectator Mode+ Plugin

 # Planned Features:
 - Multiple Different Modes in config for PVP, Survival and other GameModes.